By Greg Ball, President of Ball Media Innovations

 2. How Large will your audience be?

 Audience size will make a difference.
 For example, let’s say that you’re expecting a large audience, perhaps over 2000 people.
-You won’t want your crew and equipment blocking parts of the audience so you’ll probably need a camera that can shoot from the back, behind the audience.
+You won’t want your crew and equipment blocking parts of the audience so you’ll probably need one camera that can shoot from the back of the room, behind the audience.
 Certain types of cameras will be required to get good quality from a distance, and your production company may need to bring various lenses.
 Depending on what your videos will be used for, you may also need additional cameras placed to the sides.
 If you have a small audience, you can get away with a less expensive camera and a single lens.

 3. Staging, sound and lights – Who will be providing it and what is needed?

 If you have a small room and you’re taping just to have record of your event, good quality lighting and sound are not as important.
 To have your video taped with good quality for any of the other purposes we mentioned above, you’ll need to hire an audio-visual company that can provide:

 Many hotels have their own staff and equipment for this, however we find that the in-house A/V is often not high quality and dependable.
 If this event is important, you may want to hire an outside company with a good reputation.